The Santa Cruz Model H

 Three were built on this model early that year.

 • H-1 was mine, all koa, I renecked it twice (long story) and it escaped (another story) and lives now in Marin County.
 Pyramid bridge, herringbone binding, slotted headstock.
+Jon Lundberg loved this guitar.

 • H-2 was, and still is, Dan Warrick's (which was originally much like the one below, but with 12 frets).
-With considerable effort, he reworked its original (rather large) paddle headstock, and had SCGC refinish it when he was done, putting a nice old set of Sta-Tites on in place of the Rotomatics.
+With considerable effort, he reworked its original (rather large) paddle headstock, and had SCGC refinish it when he was done, putting a nice set of tuners on in place of the Rotomatics.

 • H-3 was a 13-fret in koa and spruce that was last seen exiting the shop with a woman who had walked in the day it was strung up and bought it on the spot.
 Never been seen since.
+I hope she's still playing it.

 • koa/spruce